+The Pharmacy Technician Certificate and Healthcare/Health Sciences Associate's Degree - Pharmacy Technician Specialization is offered in the following states, where it meets or exceeds the educational prerequisites for licensure or certification: AK, AL, AR, AZ, CA, CO, CT, DC, DE, FL, GA, HI, IA, ID, IL, IN, KS, KY, LA, MD, ME, MI, MN, MO, MS, MT, NC, NE, NH, NJ, NM, OK, OR, PA, SC, SD, TN, TX, VA, VT, WI, and WY.
+This program does not meet all educational and training requirements for licensure, and is therefore NOT offered in: MA, NV, ND, OH, UT, WA, and WV.
+In addition, this program is NOT offered in CT, NY, or RI, but our program does meet the educational requirements for licensure in these states.
 Each state determines its own requirements for licensure as a pharmacy technician.
-In most states, the minimum educational requirement for licensure is a high school diploma or equivalent, but employers may value educational attainment beyond the high school level.
+In most states, the minimum educational arquirement for licensure is a high school diploma or equivalent, but employers may value educational attainment beyond the high school level.
 Other state licensure eligibility requirements may apply, including experience working in a pharmacy and/or passing a board-approved licensure examination.
-Upon meeting any other licensure requirements, graduates of the Pharmacy Technician Certificate and Healthcare/Health Sciences Associates' Degree - Pharmacy Technician Specialization are eligible to apply for licensure in the following states: AK, AL, AR, AZ, CA, CO, CT, DC, DE, FL, GA, HI, IA, ID, IL, IN, KS, KY, LA, MD, ME, MI, MN, MO, MS, MT, NC, NE, NH, NJ, NM, NY, OK, OR, PA, RI, SC, SD, TN, TX, VA, VT, WI, and WY.
-Please check with the board of pharmacy or equivalent agency in your state of residence for further details, as requirements may change at any time.
+Please check with the board of pharmacy or equivalent agency in your state for further details, as requirements may change at any time.